-There is paid parking at the hotel for guests, but the nearest public car park is less than a five minute walk away in Shorter Street, E1 8LP. https://www.cityoflondon.gov.uk/services/parking/car-parks/minories-car-park (NCP - open 24 hrs)
+There is paid parking at the hotel for guests at The Tower Hotel, but the nearest public car park is less than a five minute walk away in Shorter Street, E1 8LP. https://www.cityoflondon.gov.uk/services/parking/car-parks/minories-car-park (NCP - open 24 hrs)

 The convention committee reports directly to both London Regions.
 They in their turn announce any vacant service positions via the London Intergroups and their groups in turn.
 Service rotation and service sponsorship follows established AA procedures.